3 students killed in South Africa school walkway collapse

 JOHANNESBURG (AP) — At least three students are dead and “scores” are trapped in the rubble after a walkway collapsed at a school outside Johannesburg, a South African official said Friday.

 Panyaza Lesufi, the head of education for Gauteng province, posted the toll on Twitter shortly after the collapse at the Hoerskool Driehoek high school in Vanderbijlpark.
+Two boys and a girl were killed, Lesufi said.

+“It is painful to see those tiny bodies in that state,” he said.
+The school has been closed.

 It was not immediately clear what caused the collapse.
+Local media posted photos of a large slab and scattered bricks with the scene blocked off by emergency tape.

 Most Read Nation & World Stories